Exhibitions and displays policy

 • Art historical movements

-• Contemporary practice, including the open competitions (BP Portrait Award and Taylor Wessing Photographic Portrait Prize)
+• Contemporary practice, including the open competitions (Portrait Award and Photographic Portrait Prize)

-• support the Gallery's academic profile and seek to accommodate periods of research for in-house curators.
+• Support the Gallery’s academic profile and accommodate periods of research for in-house curators

-• include geographical themes with both a national and international outlook.
+• Include themes with a national and global outlook

-• encourage innovative interpretation that enhances an engagement with portraiture, history and contemporary issues.
+• Innovative interpretation that enhances an engagement with portraiture, history and contemporary issues

 Any such programme is also considered in terms of whether it:

-• follows the gallery's sustainability policy, managing resources effectively and responsibly.
+• Follows the Gallery’s sustainability policy (in review), manages resources effectively and responsibly.

 Displays: